hardisj/erinsaudiocorner/content/english/driveunits/Purifi_PTT65W04.md

 * The average sensitivity is measured at about 88.1dB from 300Hz to 1000Hz.
 * On-axis response linearity is ±1.5dB within 100-2kHz with some mild bumps here and there.
 * On-axis response linearity is ±3.0dB within 66-2.5kHz.
 * Breakup is kept to a very respectable +4dB above the mean SPL at 3kHz.
+This is quite good.
 * Off-axis response shows nice linearity until about 4kHz (evidenced by the 60° measurement showing a +4dB resonance at ~3.9kHz).

 <br>

 **Distortion and Compression:**
 * This is the best speaker I have tested (I don't have the same distortion data for the Scan 18wu I mentioned above).
-An incredibly low 2% THD at 80Hz with 12vRMS (making for about 101dB @ 1 meter) and well below 1% THD above 100Hz.
+An incredibly low 1% THD above 70Hz at 100dB output!
 * The dominant mode of distortion is 2nd-order.
 But, really, it is so low... who cares what order is the contributor.
-* Compression is the best I have measured to date as well.
-Another incredible performance with only about 0.4dB of compression at 12vRMS input.
-* Multitone distortion gets above about 1% distortion thresholds between 2-4kHz.
-One-percent.
-At 101dB @ 1 meter equivalent.
-That's low.
-* When supplied an 80Hz to 5kHz signal the multitone distortion is even lower up to 105dB @ 1 meter.
+3rd-order distortion is 10-20dB lower than 2nd-order.
+* The maximum SPL tests are limited by the -2dB compression threshold; namely by the 500Hz region.
+Looking back at the HD and IMD measurements, there appears to be something in this region causing higher 3rd-order distortion HD.
+I'm not seeing traces of it in the impedance, though, which is the first place I normally look for problems "in band" (as opposed to out of the typical bandpass region).

 <br><br>